kybek/disconnect/README.md

 # disconnect

-A game based on 4-connect which you can sabotage your opponents. v1.1-beta.6
+A game based on 4-connect in which you can sabotage your opponents. v1.1-beta.6

 # Installing